website logo

 Check the following Long-Term Retention settings and click Done:

-You may return to the Storj DCS website, to see a copy of the Windows File Server in the Storj demo-bucket.
+You may return to the Storj website to see a copy of the Windows File Server in the Storj demo-bucket.

 Restoring a backup with Zerto